|Origins||Settled by Samuel Ellis in 1831 and annexed c. 1889|

 In the year 1952 Teddy Roe, the Chief Graf Collector and last remaining black Policy Racket kingpin was gunned down by Sam Giancana’s men in Washington Park, after this the Chicago Outfit took over the Policy racket entirely which effectively closed down all the Policy owned businesses in the black community causing more poverty and joblessness.
 Giancana then introduced the black community in Bronzeville to drugs especially Heroin.
 Ex Policy workers and other adult drug dealers began selling drugs in the black community while they forbid doing business with black youths and the gangs they were in.
 The biggest street corner for drug dealing and drug use was the intersection of Pershing Road and Cottage Grove that still had fancy hotels and drug trafficking became a big issue here which attracted crime and by the 1960s the hotels were no longer elegant hotels and went abandoned.

-The 1960s saw the area fall into a slum as street gangs that originated from outside of Bronzeville took over the streets of this neighborhood and flushed out the less violent Deacons and other gangs as Black P Stones and Black Disciples took over, several buildings fell into severe deterioration and went vacant.
+The 1960s saw the area fall into a slum as street gangs that originated from outside of Bronzeville took over the streets of this neighborhood and flushed out the less violent Deacons.
+Several buildings fell into severe deterioration and went vacant.
 CHA tried to help the community by building more projects in the 1960s such as the Clarence Darrow Homes from 38th Street to Pershing Road and Evans to Langley in 1961 and Lake Park Place in 1963 at The Oakwood Boulevard to 40th Street Lake Park Avenue to Lake Shore Drive.

 The 1970s was even worse as many of the abandoned buildings were torn down leaving several vacant lots which Oakland was known for.
 The projects became conquered by violent street gangs and CHA abandoned these building along with the Chicago police leaving them to deteriorate and become crime infested, the last ditch effort of CHA was in 1970 when they built the Madden Park Homes between 37th Street to Pershing Road and Lake Park Avenue to Ellis; however, these projects along with the others in Oakland soon fell into disrepair and violence.
 The neighborhood experienced a higher rate of poverty as the middle class black families experienced upward mobility and moved to the further south side neighborhoods.